MCLD/greatreadingadventure/manual/technical/appsettings.md

 ## Job settings

-- `GraJobSleepSeconds` - _optional_ - number of seconds to sleep between running background job tests like sending the welcome email
+- `GraJobSleepSeconds` - _optional_ - number of seconds to sleep between running background job tests like sending the welcome email **_Note_: You must only set this on one instance connected to the same database so that jobs don't collide and run at the same time**.

 ## Developer settings